 For the ultimate outdoor kitchen, it’s hard to beat a smoker combo grill.
-This model from Char-Broil even allows you to choose between the convenience of gas and charcoal for those purists looking for that unique BBQ taste.
+This model from Char-Broil even allows you to choose between the convenience of gas and taste of charcoal smokers for those purists looking for that unique BBQ taste.

 It’s also an excellent smoker with a capacity for larger amounts of meat.
 Whether you want to quickly grill a steak midweek, or smoke a piece of brisket over the weekend, a smoker combo grill is the way to go.

 For further options, check out our guide to the best smoker grill combos.

 Camp Chef Smoke Vault 24″

 For many people, a propane smoker will offer a better smoke taste than electric but still avoid the need for messy charcoal.